yeicor/OCP.wasm/README.md

 run [this code](build123d/bootstrap_in_pyodide.py).
 Then, run your build123d script as usual.

+For extra tricks required for passing 100% of the build123d tests, see [this code](build123d/crossplatformtricks.py).

 Performance and support may vary across browsers.

 ## Projects using OCP.wasm